The ANES at 75: Historical Trends

 The 1960s also occasioned what may be the most dramatic shift in American electoral history this century.
 As described by Rutgers Professor Richard Lau, the Michigan studies captured “the major realignment of the American party system that occurred mostly during the 1960s because of the civil rights movement, desegregation, and busing.”

 The graph below from Dynamic Partisanship: How and Why Voter Loyalties Change by Ken Kollman and John E. Jackson plots partisanship among three groups of the U.S. electorate– northern whites, southern whites, and Black voters– from 1956 to 2016, with Democratic partisanship increasing along the y axis.
 Northern white partisanship is particularly stable; Southern white partisanship shows a graduate shift from “moderately Democratic” to “weakly Republican” over six decades.
-But the 1964 election stands out as a critical turning point in African American partisanship, making a full-point leap and remaining consistently high on the Democratic scale after the passage of the Civil Rights Act.
+But the 1964 election stands out as a critical turning point in African American partisanship, making a dramatic leap and remaining consistently high on the Democratic scale after the passage of the Civil Rights Act.

 Partisan trends in the US: Northern white partisanship is relatively stable from 1956-2016; Southern whites trend gradually toward Republicanism; Black partisanship takes a Democratic leap during the Civil Rights Movement.